 16) Take In A Show At Geelong Performing Arts Centre

-The Geelong Performing Arts Centre (GPAC) is where people from thoughout the region come to enjoy live entertainment.
+The Geelong Performing Arts Centre (GPAC) is where people from throughout the region come to enjoy live entertainment.

 Known for having some of the best performers, people are entertained with Family Magic, Musical Mornings and theatre season programs.
 There are also film festivals, touring productions, concerts and local theatre.

-The centre has two major theatres, conference rooms and event spaces, a bar and cafe.
+The centre has two major theatres, conference rooms and event spaces, a bar and a cafe.

 GPAC is part of the Geelong Cultural Precinct in Little Malop Street.

 You can find out more about Geelong Performing Arts Centre events by clicking here.